helenclx/100-days-of-code/r1-log.md

 **Today's Progress:**
 - Completed freeCodeCamp’s Learn the Date Object by Building a Date Formatter, by doing all 24 steps.
-- Started the freeCodeCamp’s certification project: Build a Palindrome Checker Project.
+- Started the freeCodeCamp certification project: Build a Palindrome Checker Project.
 Completed the required functions, but has not styled the page yet.

 **Thoughts:**
 - I got to practice using the `Date()` constructor.